 “With our installations, we include a hurricane dome on our skylights because of our geographic location,” Ken says.
 “We want to make sure that we’re selling you the best product and outfitting you properly.
 We don’t upcharge for that protection.”

-This year, Ken is celebrating Coastal Transformations’ 26 year anniversary.
-After all these years, he still loves what he does.
+This year, Ken is celebrating Coastal Transformation’s 26th year anniversary.
+After all this time, he still loves what he does.

 “We like to do what we do best, and without too many changes,” he says.
 “Our tagline is, bring in the light, and do it right.
 Because our two main products bring in light and do it with energy efficiency.”